-State-of-the-art ocean and Great Lakes forecasts and projections for use in developing climate-informed management advice.
+- Robust forecasts and projections of ocean and Great Lakes conditions for use in developing climate-informed advice

-Increased capability to use climate-informed advice to reduce risks and increase the resilience of marine life and the people and communities that depend on them.
+- Decision-maker capability to use climate-informed advice to reduce risks and increase the resilience of resources and the people that depend on them

 The Initiative is a timely, efficient, and effective way to address NOAA’s requirements for climate-informed management of marine and Great Lakes resources.
 Working with many partners, the Initiative will provide decision makers the information and capacity they need to help safeguard resources and resource-dependent communities in a rapidly changing world.

-This graphic shows the three major elements of the Initiative's Integrated Ocean Modeling and Decision Support System.
-Each element is composed of several key components (listed below) critical to generating, delivering, and using climate-related information in living marine resource management.
+This graphic shows the major components of the Initiative's Integrated Modeling and Decision Support System.
 The end-to-end system is designed for innovation and feedback to ensure continuous improvement in meeting decision maker needs.